danilnagy/design-ai/docs/working_with_data/index.md

 > Challenge 2
 >
 > Currently, the direction we move the corner point is based on the nearest distance to the plane we're projecting it to.
-Can you modify the code so that the corners always move in the same direction as the normal at that point on the surface.
+Can you modify the code so that the corners always move in the same direction as the normal at that point on the surface?
 This is a further optimization because it will ensure that the panel side edges line up between adjacent panels.
 >
 > ![](images/1_11.png)